 The tower is made of a rare igneous rock called phonolite porphyry.

-The tower stands 1280 feet above the Belle Fourche River.
-Its mineral composition allows us to see it as different colors depending on the position of the sun and the weather conditions.
+The tower stands 1267 feet (386 metres) above the Belle Fourche River and 867 feet (264 metres) from its base.
+Due to Its mineral composition, it appears to change color depending on the position of the sun and the weather conditions.

 Devils Tower Camping